Volunteer & Network

 Please note that our team will be in touch but it may take several weeks to schedule your training.

 Horizons’ operates an Early Education Center located in the Roxbury neighborhood of Boston.
 Classroom volunteers work alongside our teachers assisting in day-to-day activities.
 Classrooms shifts include infant, toddler, and preschool classrooms.
 The minimum commitment of a classroom volunteer is once a week for 2 hours, for a minimum of six months.
 Please note there are limited opportunities for this role.

 If you are interested in becoming a classroom volunteer, please contact the Greater Boston Playspace Team email@example.com.

 P.L.A.Y.
-Network Young Professionals Network Group and Committee
+Network Young Professionals Group

 Horizons’ Young Professionals Network is a group of volunteers made up of dynamic individuals early in their careers employed across a variety of industries, with a common passion for making a difference in the lives of young homeless children.
 The Young Professionals Network works to raise Horizons’ visibility and awareness about youth homelessness in the community by hosting fundraising events and sharing Horizons’ mission with their professional network and beyond.
 The committee and participants are as motivated to have fun as they are to network with other like-minded professionals.
-To join the Young Professionals Network, fill out the following form.

 Corporate Volunteer Opportunities